Healthcare & Health Insurance in Spain

 Do you have anything more to add about local medical facilities in Spain?

 "Haven't used, but hear they are fine.
-Private insurance first year (about $80 per month with NO deductible), after that can get on state medical for free," wrote one digital nomad living in Granada, Spain.
+Private insurance first year (about $80 per month with NO deductible), after that can get on state medical for free," explained one digital nomad living in Granada, Spain.

 As a foreigner living in Spain, will I have access to public healthcare?
 What is it like?

 "No, not yet.
 We just moved to Granada eight months ago.
 My understanding is that after a year, we can join the public health system.
 Expats in my area are typically enrolled in private health insurance.
 We have Sanitas private health insurance and we are happy with them, It’s not difficult to enroll, We paid about €188 per month for two people with a full coverage with no copay and no deductible.
 There are public hospitals in our area but we have never used them because we are not yet eligible to join until after living in Spain for a year..
-We used the private hospital Vithas and are very happy with them," said one digital nomad in Granada.
+We used the private hospital Vithas and are very happy with them," said one member in Granada.

 What have your experiences during the pandemic with the local healthcare system been like?